IrenejMarc/dpq/README.md

 ## Some notes:
  - If a wrong type is specified while fetching a column, the results are undefined.
 Most likely just garbage
  - Using QueryBuilder, when specifying columns, make sure they are not reserverd SQL keywords, they will not be escaped automatically (wrap keywords in `" "`)
+ - Be careful with using Connection's exec function, since it only returns textual values, that are not currently supported by dpq's value. (execParams can be used even without params and will return binary data)

 ## Licence
 MIT, read LICENSE.txt